quantuminnovationlaboratoryph/qilph-qasm-runner/README.md

 python3 run-mqt-bench.py back=<backend> list=<list file> qasm=<mqt bench directory> logs=<logs directory>
 ```

+When running the `run-mqt-bench.py` make sure that the `run-qasm.py` script is in the same directory.

 The following are the default values of the options if they are not specified in the command:
 - `back=dd-qasm` - Default backend is `dd-qasm`
 - `logs=logs` - Default `logs` directory is `logs`.